NDSU-Information-Technology/ndsu-web-template/src/README.md

 ## The README.md file
 Each component should have a _README.md_ file that gives at least brief description on how to use the component.
 This also includes an example markup for each usage.

 Please edit the _README.md_ file located in the `src` directory.
-Every component's _README.md_ file will be copied to the `dist` directory for end user's use by executing one of the following gulp tasks:
+Every component's _README.md_ file will be copied to the `docs` directory for end user's use by executing one of the following gulp tasks:

 ```bash
 gulp build